wangyu09/exkaldi/README.md

 ```
 cd kaldi/egs/timit/s5
 ```
-Modify the TIMIT path, cmd and path cofigure and then run script up to Karel's DNN.
+Modify the TIMIT path, cmd and path cofigure.
+Then run script up to Karel's DNN.
 ```
 ./run.sh
 local/nnet/run_dnn.sh
 ```
-Then get alignment.
+Then get alignment data.
+It will be label to train DNN model.
 ```
 steps/nnet/align.sh --nj 4 data-fmllr-tri3/train data/lang exp/dnn4_pretrain-dbn_dnn exp/dnn4_pretrain-dbn_dnn_ali
 steps/nnet/align.sh --nj 4 data-fmllr-tri3/dev data/lang exp/dnn4_pretrain-dbn_dnn exp/dnn4_pretrain-dbn_dnn_ali_dev
+steps/nnet/align.sh --nj 4 data-fmllr-tri3/test data/lang exp/dnn4_pretrain-dbn_dnn exp/dnn4_pretrain-dbn_dnn_ali_test
 ```

 5. After finishing all work above, run the example python program.
-You can adjust more configure as well.
+You can adjust more configure.
 ```
 python TIMIT_DNN_fmllr_chainer.py -TIMITROOT <your path>
 ```
-Results will be save in out directory.
+Results will be save in output directory.

 ## Concepts and Usage
 The core functions in ExKaldi tool are performed with using "subprocess" to run shell cmd of Kaldi tools.
 Based on this, we designed a series of classes and approaches to use them in a flexible way and it is more familiar for python programmer.
 ExKaldi toolkit of current version mainly consists of one part which implements Kaldi functions such as processing feature and lattice, and another part which supports training DNN-based acoustic model with deep learning framework such as Chainer and Pytorch, and the other part which simply allows user record their voice from microphone and recognize it with their customized ASR system.

 _-----------------------------------------------< ExKaldi API >-----------------------------------------------------_